houmain/keymapper/README.md

 keymapper
 ```

-The package already adds ```keymapper``` to the desktop environment's autostarted applications.
+The package already adds ```keymapper``` to the desktop environment's auto-started applications.
 As long as the service is not running, it does nothing but wait for the service to start.
 So to install permanently, only the ```keymapperd``` service has to be enabled:
 ```
 systemctl enable keymapperd
 ```